JohanDegraeve/xdripswift/docs/direct-libre.md

 - A successful ordinary phone **NFC scan** authoritatively resets collection.
 Failed or cancelled scans do not transfer control.
 An unavailable Watch stops when it receives the reset; do not assume an offline Watch has already processed it.
-- **Unresolved Watch readings** inspects uploads whose original phone sensor cannot be found.
+- **Troubleshooting → Unresolved Watch readings** inspects uploads whose original phone sensor cannot be found.
 Deletion requires confirming the current count/revision and affects only unresolved Watch records, not pending uploads or phone data.
-- **Recent activity** displays five events initially and up to 80 with Show more.
+- **Troubleshooting → Recent activity** opens a separate page showing events from the last hour, newest first.
+Older entries are removed when the app loads, records or refreshes activity; the visible activity page also updates when an entry expires, without background polling.
+- **Troubleshooting → Help** separates switching from recovery, with recovery advice for each symptom, plus background location and notification-test guidance.
+Current transfer errors and recovery guidance remain beside the switching control.

 ### Recovery paths